 Our Infinite Perimeter film festival judges include Festival Director, Sharlene Holt aka “Vengeancia”, along with Sarah Ullom, Elle Ullom, Jeremiah Love, Tony Marzano and Deuvall Dorsey, to name but a few.
 Here’s a downloadable copy of the 2017 program, PDF.

 Sarah is pursuing a Bachelor’s in Biology with a Chemistry minor at Metro State of Denver.
 A Colorado native and “urban farmer,” Sarah has a passion for returning to nature and traditional ways of eating.
 Elle Ullom (right) is a Colorado native and film enthusiast.
 Her interests include script writing, acting, modeling, hair/makeup, and camera work.
 Activism is her pastime…but Horror is her passion!
-An avid rock climbing enthusiast, Elle is working currently on a screenplay for a psychodrama, which centers on a female rock climber experiencing voices that call her further and further from her friends and reality itself.
+An avid rock climbing enthusiast, Elle is working currently on a screenplay for a psychodrama centering on a female rock climber who experiences voices that call her further and further from her friends and reality itself.

-Deuvall Dorsey (R) is an Activist and Filmmaker around Nevada and the West, mainly.
+Deuvall Dorsey (R) is an Activist/Filmmaker around Nevada and the West, mainly.
 Learn more about his projects at Redefine Cannabis.